vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-ii-hooking.markdown

 640  InvokeWithArgArray(soa, m, &arg_array, &result, shorty);
 {% endhighlight %}

-Once we understand how the runtime lookups virtual methods, we can exploit this mechanism to achieve java virtual methods hooking.
+Once we understand how the runtime lookup virtual methods, we can exploit this mechanism to achieve java virtual methods hooking.

 Next post introduces ARTHook, an easy-to-use library for hooking virtual methods calls under the ART runtime.